seanorourke7/RPSLS/README.md

 I didn't manage to make an any appointments with my Mentor for this project but I was able to troubleshoot on slack and through general google searches.

 When I wrote the funtion to check the answer originally it was over 200 lines in length.
 I had written all permutations into one function.
-Although it worked fine, I wasn't comfortable with the the length of it so I split it into a check correct answer and a seperate check for wrong answer function and split them into 2 seperate js pages away from the main js page so they stand on their own.
+Although it worked fine, I wasn't comfortable with the the length of it so I split it into a 'check correct answer' and a seperate 'check for wrong answer' function and split them into 2 seperate js pages away from the main js page so they stand on their own.
 It was too much code on one page.
 I would like to reduce the code further still and hope to do so in future.

+I had several friends/family test the game and made changes based on their feedback.
+The biggest changes were to add sounds, to create a winning finish line, ie: first to 10, and to move the selection tiles below the result tiles.

 ## Bugs